This witty, wacky, turn-based strategy game is now available for iOS, Android and Steam.

 |Highborn for Android|

-Highborn Chapter 2: “As a Matter of Fact…That is a Moon!” is now available for PC and Mac on Steam!
-For a limited time, players can grab the
+Highborn Chapter 2: “As a Matter of Fact…That is a Moon!” is now available as downloadable content on the Mac App Store.
+If you’ve purchased Highborn, you can get

 Don’t see your question here?
 Give us a shout at firstname.lastname@example.org.
 If you’ve encountered a bug, please let us know what you were doing when the problem occurred, what happened, and what you expected to happen.